 Make Wood Strips for the Door Panels

-After building thousands of cabinet doors and hundreds of passage doors I’ve learned a few tricks to making panels.
+I’ve learned a few panels-making tricks after building thousands of cabinet doors and hundreds of passage doors.

 First, never use a strip of wood wider than 3.5″.
 Because wood will adapt to the humidity of its environment (hopefully at an even rate), it will swell.
 And narrower boards, as they take on humidity, have less risk of warping or splitting as their movement is less.

-So, do some calculations on how many boards you’ll need, then start with your LONGEST panels first and make your cuts.
+So, calculate how many boards you’ll need, start with your LONGEST panels first, and make your cuts.
 After you have all of your strips, prepare them for gluing with a jointer to make the edges perfectly flat over the length of the board.

 Choose Waterproof Glue

-An exterior barn door will obviously be exposed to the elements.
+An exterior barn door will be exposed to the elements.

-Which means both the wood and the glue used to assemble it must be made for the elements.
+This means the wood and the glue used to assemble it must be made for the elements.

 Clamping the Door Panels